 Ask just about any dermatologist how to prevent forehead wrinkles and they’ll tell you to start implementing an anti-aging skincare routine.
-The trick is to know which products and treatments to incorporate into your regimen, as well as when to put it into practice.
+The trick is to know which products and treatments to incorporate into your regimen, as well as when to put the skincare routine into practice.
 As a general rule of thumb, dermatologists say that you should begin your preventative anti-aging journey sometime between your 20s and 30s.
-It’s hard to nail down a specific age since, as we mentioned before, genetics play a role.
-That said, your best bet is to talk to your mom and grandma about when they first started noticing fine lines and wrinkles on their appearance so that you can get ahead of the game.
+It’s hard to nail down a specific age since genetics play a role.
+That said, your best bet is to talk to your mom and grandma about when they first started noticing fine lines and wrinkles so that you can get ahead of the game.

 Feeling overwhelmed?
 Don’t be.
 Ahead you’ll find seven dermatologist-recommended tips to prevent and smooth forehead wrinkles.

-And, for extra anti-wrinkle protection, she suggests wearing sunglasses when outdoors which prevent you from squinting and frowning, which could potentially cause 11 lines and other forehead wrinkles.
+And, for extra anti-wrinkle protection, she also suggests wearing sunglasses when outdoors which prevent you from squinting and frowning—two facial expressions that could potentially cause "11" lines and other forehead wrinkles.

 Hyaluronic acid is one of the most coveted ingredients on the skincare market thanks to its ability to hold 1,000 times its weight in water.
 While this is incredible from a hydration standpoint, Engelman points out that it’s also great for minimizing the appearance of fine lines and wrinkles thanks to its plumping abilities.

 Engelman and Green both tout the necessity of retinoids in any anti-aging routine.
-Where Engelman points out that retinoids are clinically proven to stimulate collagen growth, Green adds that retinol (AKA a vitamin A-derivative and weaker-form of retinoid) works best at night to reduce fine lines and wrinkles.
-This is largely due to the fact that 1) the skin repairs itself at night so applying this topical boosts the process, and 2) retinoids (and retinol under their umbrella) can often create mild irritation that will typically subside by morning.
+Where Engelman points out that retinoids are proven to stimulate collagen growth, Green adds that retinol (aka a vitamin A derivative and weaker form of retinoid) works best at night to reduce fine lines and wrinkles.
+This is largely due to the fact that (1) the skin repairs itself at night, so applying this topical may boost the process, and (2) retinoids (and retinol under their umbrella) can often create mild irritation that will typically subside by morning.

-If you’re late to the anti-aging party and didn’t make it in time to work preventatively, all of the derms we spoke to recommend heading into a dermatologist's or licensed esthetician’s office for a professional treatment—of which there are many.
+If you’re late to the anti-aging party and didn’t make it in time for prevention, all of the derms we spoke to recommend heading into a dermatologist's or licensed esthetician’s office for a professional treatment—of which there are many.